 The purpose of the project is to make sure that you cover a benefits topic in depth.
-The project will require research and the deliverable will be a written report and a Power Point presentation (to be given to your classmates).
+The project will require research and the deliverable will be a written report and a Power Point presentation.
 The report should be written as if you were the Benefits Lead in an organization and you have been asked to do a "white paper" on the selected benefit topic.
 It should be written for someone with no specific knowledge of the benefit program selected other than what appears in the popular press.